How IoT Has Changed the Face of Mobile App Development

 Security should be a primary concern when developing IoT-enabled mobile apps, given the potential risks associated with data breaches and unauthorized access to connected devices.
 Here’s how to implement robust security measures:

-• Data Encryption: Encrypt all data transmitted between the mobile app and IoT devices to protect it from being intercepted by malicious actors.
+• Data Encryption: Encrypt data between the mobile app and IoT devices to prevent interception by malicious actors.
 Use strong encryption standards, such as AES-256, to ensure data integrity.

 • Authentication Protocols: Implement multi-factor authentication (MFA) to verify user identities before granting access to the app or connected devices.
 Consider using biometric authentication (fingerprint, facial recognition) for added security.

-• Regular Updates and Patches: Keep the app and its IoT integration updated with the latest security patches to address any vulnerabilities that may arise.
+• Regular Updates and Patches: Regularly update the app and IoT integration with security patches to fix vulnerabilities.
 Automated updates can help ensure that users are always protected.

 7.2 Focus on User-Centric Design